jamesesilvia/CS542/Project_2/README.md

-# Project 1
+# Project 2
-A Value Store
+A Value Store with Indexing

-Project 1 uses a client/server model to represent users interacting with a database.
+Project 2 uses a client/server model to represent users interacting with a database.

 The server is multi-threaded and uses a serial access isolation manager to maintain the integrity of user requests.

+B+ Trees have been implemented to index the stored data for efficient lookup times.

 To see the full design document, please review the folder "docs".